Best Workout Headphones of 2020

-We divided our testing and ranking of workout headphones into four differently weighted metrics.
+We divided our testing and ranking of workout headphones into four weighted metrics.
 We assigned the most weight to athletic performance, closely followed by sound quality.
-We assigned less weight to the results of our battery life and ease of use tests.
+We also consider battery life and ease of use.

 Related: Picking the Right Bluetooth Earbuds

-Adding a soundtrack to your workouts can greatly elevate the experience, and add extra motivation for pushing through that last set, but only if your headphones stay put the whole time.
 Having to constantly adjust your earbuds in between sets or spending your entire run worrying an expensive earbud will fall out and be lost to a storm drain can ruin even the best workout-induced endorphin release.
-In testing athletic performance we enlisted more than a dozen runners, mountain bikers, and self-proclaimed gym rats to compare each model's amenability to partaking in their chosen activities head-to-head.
+In testing athletic performance we enlisted more than a dozen runners, mountain bikers, and self-proclaimed gym rats to compare each model's ability to enhance a variety of physical activities head-to-head.
 Through it all these testers paid close attention to each model's stability and comfort while working out, and whether or not sweat had any negative impacts on that stability.
 We also considered the waterproof or water-resistant levels of each model.

 The clear leader in our athletic performance testing was the Jaybird Vista.
 All of our testers found these buds to be comfortable and stable, even when they were dripping with sweat.
 Perhaps most notably, the mountain bikers didn't notice any discomfort in their ears, even when hitting large bumps on fast downhill runs.
-To boot, these buds boast IPX7 total waterproofness.
+These buds boast IPX7 total waterproofness.

-Closely following the Jaybird Vista in our athletic performance ranking are the Beats by Dre Powerbeats Pro.
-Though they are a bit heavier, the over-ear hooks of these buds make them incredibly stable.
-While we had no issues with the stability of the Jaybird Vista, those that participate in particularly high-impact activities may appreciate the extra peace of mind offered by the over-ear hooks.
+Closely following the Jaybird Vista in our athletic performance ranking is the Beats by Dre Powerbeats Pro.
+Though this pair is a bit heavier, the over-ear hooks of these buds make them incredibly stable.
+Though we had no issues with the stability of the Jaybird Vista, those that participate in particularly high-impact activities may appreciate the extra peace of mind offered by the over-ear hooks.
 The only downside is those hooks can get in the way of sunglasses, depending on the design of the temples.

 The Powerbeats3 are essentially the same as the Powerbeats Pro, but without the true wireless form factor.
 This means there is a small wire draped behind your neck.
-This wire bounces a bit as you run, but that feels like a minor sacrifice if you're interested in getting a super-stable athletic fit for much less.
+We quickly noticed that this piece bounces a bit as you run, but that feels like a minor sacrifice if you're interested in getting a super-stable athletic fit for much less.

 The JBL Reflect Mini 2 provided all of our testers with a stable and secure fit, even when sweating buckets.
 The IPX5 water resistance offers good protection from sweat.
-The only minor complaint is the cable that connects the two buds, which can bounce a bit as you run.
+The only minor complaint is the same as the Powerbeats3 — the cable that connects the two buds can bounce as you run.
 However, this isn't a huge annoyance, and most of our testers forgot about it after a couple of miles.

-The Apple AirPods Pro are a huge improvement over their predecessors in terms of athletic performance.
+The Apple AirPods Pro is a huge improvement over its predecessors in terms of athletic performance.
 The silicon earpieces fit tightly into the ears and the IPX4 water resistance alleviates worries about sweat and rain.
 The lack of ear fins can make them seem a bit less stable than some of their competitors, but most of our testers found them plenty stable in practice.

-The AfterShokz Trekz Air and its unique bone-conduction design leaves your ears totally uncovered, which is fantastic for cycling or running on crowded streets.
+The AfterShokz Air and its unique bone-conduction design leaves your ears totally uncovered, which is fantastic for cycling or running on crowded streets.
 It is light enough that we didn't experience uncomfortable bouncing while running, and the wrap-around fit is very stable.
-However, it's almost impossible to find a pair of sunglasses that won't be impeded by the AfterShokz Trekz Air.
+However, it is almost impossible to find a pair of sunglasses that won't be impeded by the AfterShokz Air.

 While we feel all the models we've tested sound good enough to effectively motivate you with your favorite workout playlists, there are certainly some that are better than others.
 We tested sound quality by listening to varying genres of music with each pair of workout headphones, one right after the other.
 This allowed us to directly compare the expression and clarity of each in the bass, mid, and treble ranges, as well as the acoustic separation and overall fullness.

-Our favorite sounding pair of earbuds are the Jabra Elite 75t.
-Though polarizing in terms of comfort, these buds gained unanimous praise for their deep, rotund bass, impressive clarity, and overall engrossing soundscape.
+Though polarizing in terms of comfort, the Jabra Elite 75t gained unanimous praise for their deep, rotund bass, impressive clarity, and overall engrossing soundscape.
 You can rest assured the Jabra Elite 75t will do justice to whatever workout track you choose.